antoniwan/blog/src/content/p/the-paradox-of-modernity-progress-without-peace.md

 ---
-title: "The Paradox of Modernity: Progress Without Peace"
+title: 'The Paradox of Modernity: Progress Without Peace'
+description: >-
-description: "We are living in the most advanced moment in human history.
+  We are living in the most advanced moment in human history.
 And yet, we are also arguably the most confused, alienated, addicted, manipulated, and emotionally starved generation ever to exist.
-This is the paradox I cannot stop thinking about."
+This is the paradox I cannot stop thinking about.
-pubDate: "2025-07-16T20:00:00.000Z"
+pubDate: '2025-07-16T20:00:00.000Z'
-language: ["en"]
+language:
+  - en
-category: ["metaspace", "psychology"]
+category:
+  - metaspace
+  - psychology
 tags:
-  [
-    "consciousness",
-    "technology",
-    "social-issues",
-    "mental-health",
-    "meaning",
-    "purpose",
-    "truth",
-    "freedom",
-    "collective-healing",
-    "emotional-health",
-    "self-reflection",
-    "philosophy",
-  ]
+  - consciousness
+  - technology
+  - social-issues
+  - mental-health
+  - meaning
+  - purpose
+  - truth
+  - freedom
+  - collective-healing
+  - emotional-health
+  - self-reflection
+  - philosophy
 readingTime: 4
 draft: false
 featured: false
+published: true
+showComments: true
 ---

 We are living in the most advanced moment in human history.
 That statement is fact, not fantasy.
 By nearly every measurable indicator — lifespan, access to education, reduction in absolute poverty, technological capability, global connectivity — humanity has reached its peak.